-The methods described below showcase the process for Phase 1 and highlight the changes that were implemented during subsequent Phases.
+The methods described below showcase the process for Phase 1 and highlight the changes that were implemented during subsequent Phases 2 and 4.
 Note that the Broad did not receive a WGS allotment for Phase 3.

-DNA samples were informatically received into the Genomics Platform's Laboratory Information

-Management System via a scan of the tube barcodes using a Biosero flatbed scanner.
+DNA samples were informatically received into the Genomics Platform's Laboratory Information Management System via a scan of the tube barcodes using a Biosero flatbed scanner.
 This registered the samples and enabled the linking of metadata based on well position.
 Samples were then weighed on a BioMicro Lab's XL20 to determine the volume of DNA present in sample tubes.
 For some of the latter Phase 2, and for all Phase 4 samples, the DNA volume measurements were performed using Dynamic Devices' Lynx VVP since this switch was made in production at large.
 Following this, the samples were quantified in a process that uses PICO-green fluorescent dye.
 Once volumes and concentrations were determined, the samples were handed off to the Sample Retrieval and Storage Team for storage in a locked and monitored -20 walk-in freezer.

 Samples were fragmented by means of acoustic shearing using Covaris focused-ultrasonicator, targeting 385 bp fragments.
 Following fragmentation, additional size selection was performed using a SPRI (Solid Phase Reversible Immobilization) cleanup.
-Library preparation was performed using a commercially available kit provided by KAPA Biosystems (product KK8202) with palindromic forked adapters with unique 8 base index sequences embedded within the adapter (purchased from IDT (Integrated DNA Technologies)).
+Library preparation was performed using a commercially available kit provided by KAPA Biosystems (product KK8505) with palindromic forked adapters with unique 8 base index sequences embedded within the adapter (purchased from IDT (Integrated DNA Technologies)).
 On March 29, 2019, there was a switch from using indexed adapters provided by IDT to indexed adapters purchased directly from Illumina (product 20022370).
+Libraries created before March 29, 2019 used IDT adapters, libraries created between March 29, 2019 and September 24, 2019 used adapters purchased from Illumina, and libraries created on September 25, 2019 and after use adapters purchased from Kapa/Roche (product KK8727,08861919702).
 Following sample preparation, libraries were quantified using quantitative PCR (kit purchased from KAPA biosystems) with probes specific to the ends of the adapters.
 This assay was automated using Agilent's Bravo liquid handling platform and run on a ViiA 7 from Thermo Fisher.
-Based on qPCR quantification, libraries were normalized to 1.7 nM.
+Based on qPCR quantification, libraries were normalized to 1.8 nM.
 For the majority of Phase 1, samples were pooled into 8-plexes and the pools were once again qPCRed, and normalized to 1.2nM.
 For the end of Phase 1, and all of Phases 2 and 4, samples were pooled in 24-plexes.
 Samples were then combined with HiSeq X Cluster Amp Mix 1,2 and 3 into single wells on a strip tube using the Hamilton Starlet Liquid Handling system.